PluribusDigital/Lowering-Barriers-to-Open-Data/README.md

 # Lowering-Barriers-to-Open-Data
 STSI Whitepaper on the technical barriers to publishing government data sets.
+In the spirit of open data, we are developing this report in the open.
+Although quite rough at first, you can browse through the emerging outline and contents as we build it.

 ### Draft Status: Initial Rough Outline
 This report is just getting started, with the first anticipated complete version in early 2015.